-We have entered into employment agreements with all of our named executive officers other than Ms. Chiovari, who served as an executive officer on an interim basis.
+We have entered into employment agreements with all of our named executive officers.
 For each of the named executive officers, including our chief executive officer, the executive officer's base salary is subject to annual increase at the discretion of the compensation committee.
 Adjustments to base salary are based upon the executive officer's past performance, expected future contributions, and scope and nature of responsibilities, including changes in responsibilities.
 As discussed above, the compensation committee also from time to time reviews peer group surveys as an independent measure to ensure that any adjustments are fair, reasonable and competitive.